IBM-Bluemix-Docs/containers/cs_ingress.md

 Ingress consists of two components:
 <dl>
 <dt>Application load balancer</dt>
 <dd>The application load balancer (ALB) is an external load balancer that listens for incoming HTTP, HTTPS, TCP, or UDP service requests and forwards requests to the appropriate app pod.
 When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically creates a highly available ALB for your cluster and assigns a unique public route to it.
-The public route is linked to a portable public IP address that is provisioned into your IBM Cloud infrastructure (SoftLayer) account during cluster creation.
+The public route is linked to a portable public IP address that is provisioned into your {[softlayer]} account during cluster creation.
 A default private ALB is also automatically created, but is not automatically enabled.</dd>
 <dt>Ingress resource</dt>
 <dd>To expose an app by using Ingress, you must create a Kubernetes service for your app and register this service with the ALB by defining an Ingress resource.
 The Ingress resource is a Kubernetes resource that defines the rules for how to route incoming requests for an app.
 The Ingress resource also specifies the path to your app service, which is appended to the public route to form a unique app URL such as `mycluster.us-south.containers.mybluemix.net/myapp`.</dd>
 </dl>